Excel VBA Text to Columns for Fixed Width

 Excel VBA Text to Columns with Delimiter

-You can use Excel VBA text to columns for delimited type data as well.
-We will be using the following dataset to illustrate the processes.
-We will separate name, id, and email address based on delimiter comma (,).
+As mentioned above, you can use Excel VBA text to columns for delimited type data too.
+Let’s separate the name, id, and email address based on the delimiter comma (,) in the dataset below.

 Dataset to illustrate the example of Excel VBA text to columns with delimiter